FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 of the workflow and simply extend `BaseModel` class from Pydantic to define the input model of the activity.

-!!! important
+!!! tip "Important"
-    We strongly recommend to extend the Pydantic base model `BaseWorkflowInput` to define the input model for your workflow.
+    Always use the Pydantic base model `BaseWorkflowInput` to define the input model for your workflow.
 It provides additional fields like `user_id` and `upload_id` which are required to execute a workflow in NOMAD.
 If the input to your workflows running on `GPU` and `CPU` task queues does not include these fields, the workflow will fail.

 **nomad_example/actions/activities.py**